The Mind Model

 Its primary focus is of taking care of the host person.

-So, it acts as a gatekeeper or watchdog for input to the reactive mind, and uses input from the analytical mind as to what is real and true, to help it make decisions.
+So, it acts as a gatekeeper or watchdog for input to the Imagination, and uses input from the analytical mind as to what is real and true, to help it make decisions.

 This decision making activity is much more complicated that it might seem.

-For the judgmental mind to be able to make good decisions and judgments, it must not only be able to view things from a multiple of perspectives, but also needs to be able to make comparisons to the established self-behavior standards, and provide continual behavioral governance for each of the many parts of our daily life experiences.
+For the Behavior/Decision Center to be able to make good decisions and judgments, it must not only be able to view things from a multiple of perspectives, but also needs to be able to make comparisons to the established self-behavior standards, and provide continual behavioral governance for each of the many parts of our daily life experiences.

 To do this, this mind seems to operate in the same manner as the management structure of a large company.